The Epic Tales of Captain Underpants: Production

-On December 12, 2017, Netflix and DreamWorks Animation Television announced that there would be an animated series to follow-up the film, entitled The Epic Tales of Captain Underpants.
-It premiered on the streaming service on July 13, 2018, and was executive-produced by Peter Hastings.
+In April 2000, Dav Pilkey sought to adapt Captain Underpants into a possible television series, having imagined Chris Farley in the titular role prior to his death.
+Soup2Nuts would subsequently attempt to produce an animated series based on the books later that decade.
+On December 12, 2017, Netflix and DreamWorks Animation Television announced that there would be an animated series to follow up the feature film adaptation of the book series, Captain Underpants: The First Epic Movie, entitled The Epic Tales of Captain Underpants.
+Originally titled "Captain Underpants and the Epic Tales of George and Harold", it premiered on the streaming service on July 13, 2018, and was executive-produced by Peter Hastings.
 A second season was announced and to be released on February 8, 2019.
 The third season was announced to be released on July 19, 2019.
 A new series, which contained six episodes, was announced to be released on July 10, 2020.

 In October 2019, Netflix released a 46-minute Halloween special of the series titled The Spooky Tale of Captain Underpants: Hack-a-Ween.
 In February 2020, an interactive special titled Captain Underpants: Epic Choice O' Rama was released.
 In December 2020, a 46-minute Christmas special titled Captain Underpants: Mega Blissmas was released.
+In 2023, co-showrunner Peter Hastings confirmed that no further seasons were planned, with the next installment in the franchise being the 2025 feature film Dog Man.

 Release

 The series was first released on Netflix on July 13, 2018.
 The second season was released on February 8, 2019, and the third season was released on July 19, 2019.
 The series also aired in the UK on CITV.